solarvoyager/Nummy/README.md

 Nummy is a web application that shows your applications logs and exceptions, request & response logs in one place using theese packages:

-[Nummy.CodeLogger](https://www.nuget.org/packages/Nummy.CodeLogger) - to log any information you need [Nummy.ExceptionHandler](https://www.nuget.org/packages/Nummy.ExceptionHandler) - to handle exceptions correctly [Nummy.HttpLogger](https://www.nuget.org/packages/Nummy.HttpLogger) - to log http requests and responses
+[Nummy.CodeLogger](https://www.nuget.org/packages/Nummy.CodeLogger) - to log any information you need

+[Nummy.ExceptionHandler](https://www.nuget.org/packages/Nummy.ExceptionHandler) - to handle exceptions correctly

+[Nummy.HttpLogger](https://www.nuget.org/packages/Nummy.HttpLogger) - to log http requests and responses

+[Nummy.HealthChecker](https://www.nuget.org/packages/Nummy.HealthChecker) - to check you app healthy or not

 It is built using .NET Core, Entity Framework Core, and PostgreSQL.